 Strong teamwork stories are a core part of behavioral interviews, especially in consulting and other team driven roles.
+Many candidates prepare leadership story examples first and then discover their team stories are far weaker.
 Interviewers are not looking for generic claims about being a team player.
+They are listening for the same signals you would use to demonstrate judgment in consulting behavioral interviews.
 They want clear teamwork story examples that show how you collaborated, handled conflict, built trust, and contributed to a shared outcome.
+A well built conflict story for consulting interviews often does double duty as a teamwork answer.
 Many candidates struggle because their teamwork interview answer sounds vague or spreads responsibility too thin.

 TL;DR – What You Need to Know